Fibrocystic Breast Changes

 Certain nutrients are often used to support hormone balance and breast health.

-- Magnesium – supports hormone production and detoxification
+Magnesium – supports hormone production and support normal detoxification pathways

 7. Lifestyle Strategies